 - In a smaller bowl, whisk together the tahini, vanilla and brown rice syrup.
 If mixture is really thick, add 1 tbsp of non-dairy milk at a time and whisk again until the mixture is pourable.

 - Pour the wet ingredients into the dry ingredients while continually stirring to mix well.
 Add the chocolate chips, if using, and mix well.

-- Once everything is incorporated well, pour the mixture 9x13 pan lined with parchment paper.
+- Once everything is incorporated well, pour the mixture into the prepared 8x8 pan.
 Press the mixture down into an even layer with your fingers.
 It helps to slightly wet your hands before pressing.

 - Bake for 25-28 minutes until golden on the top and starting to firm up.
 The bars will continue to firm up as they cool.